ASaiM/framework/README.md

     The table must be filled

-If you want other databases for HUMAnN2, you can install them "manually":
+If you want other databases for HUMAnN2 or QIIME, you can install them "manually":

 - Connect with the admin user:
     - username `admin@galaxy.org`
     - password `admin`
 - Go to the 'Admin' section (Top panel)
 - Go to 'Local data' section (Left panel)
-- Click on 'HUMAnN2 download' and choose the database you want to import
+- Click on 'HUMAnN2 download' (or 'Download QIIME') and choose the database you want to import

 ### Interactive session